Devops-pro-group/remotly-access-instance-with-users/README.md

 # II - Create users for our new teams.
        - Use for loop, or some other methods to create multiple users at once.
 # III - Create a strong password for users .
 # IV  - Create groups : Devops and Admin .
-Assign Devops engineer to Devops group aand Ssytem admin to Admin group
+Assign Devops engineer to Devops group aand Sytem admin to Admin group
 # V - Create the vorking directory for Devops teams so they can store and share common files.
 # VI - Give read/write permission to the directory so all teams members can edit and view.
 # VII - Configure instance  so teams menbers can remotly ssh it.